Which Religions Don't Drink Alcohol? A Simple Guide

 Despite the important role alcohol plays in Jewish traditions, Judaic teachings warn against the moral danger of overindulgence.
 This approach to alcohol is pretty uniform despite the diversity of the global Jewish community.
 In Israel, wine is integral to both secular and religious life for Jews.
 Other communities primarily reserve alcohol for ritualistic use, while more liberal Jewish communities simply encourage mindfulness.
 Some Jewish people live alcohol-free lives, often using kosher grape juice in place of wine.

-Islam and Alcohol
+Why Islam Prohibits Alcohol

 In Islam, alcohol is expressly forbidden.
 This is deeply ingrained in long-standing religious doctrine, and it’s reflected in the cultural practices of Muslim communities.
 This unequivocal view on alcohol is laid out clearly in core Islamic teachings, and the broader Muslim view on alcohol is fairly consistent.